Murder USA ILLEGAL GANGSTERS Eight Alleged MS 13 Members Thrive in Sanctuary in Maryland Now Charged in Violent Racketeering Conspiracy

 - Michael Eduardo Contreras, a/k/a “Katra,” a/k/a “Insoportable,” age 22, of Silver Spring, Maryland;

 - Luis Fernando Orellana-Estrada, a/k/a “Pinguino,” age 18, of 8118 15th, Hyattsville, Maryland; and was charged with burglary in District Court for Prince Georges County, Md., on July 7, 2017.
-The case has been sent to Circuit Court for jury trial.
+The case has been sent to Circuit Court for a jury trial.
 Three charges of assault and reckless endangerment were filed on July 6, 2017.

 - Donald Roberto Mendez-Lopez, a/k/a “Chuckie,” age 18, of Hyattsville, Maryland.